 Feedback so far has been overwhelmingly positive, however, we are keen to improve the system further and appreciate any further feedback you may have.

-Links have been provided with a sample report, exam score report and a detailed PowerPoint explaining the new grading and reporting system.
+Links have been provided with a sample report, exam score report and a PowerPoint explaining the new grading and reporting system.